 Efficient resource management is the backbone of any successful project.
 It needs to be flexible to adapt to changing environments and bottlenecks.
-To deal with that, Resource Breakdown Structure (RBS) is an excellent tool.
+Resource breakdown structure (RBS) is an excellent tool for dealing with that.

-It is a hierarchical system that helps you break down the resources needed for completing a particular task before its initiation.
+It is a hierarchical system that helps you break down the resources needed to complete a particular task before its initiation.

-A Resource Breakdown Structure RBS can look like a list or a detailed organizational chart, depending upon how complicated a project is.
+A Resource Breakdown Structure RBS can look like a list or a detailed organizational chart, depending on how complicated a project is.

 Significance & Benefits of the Resource Breakdown Structure (RBS)